 - Multi-Logins on 5 devices

 - Plans are Expensive

 Surfshark is the fastest VPN service for Ubuntu, that offers Linux users a personalized command-line app that is incredibly easy to use and configure for boosting your online security and anonymity.

 The provider itself offers plenty of advanced features, remarkable speeds, and unblocking capabilities.
-For testing the service, you even have a Surfshark Free Trial available on iOS and Android devices.
+For testing the service, you even have a Surfshark free trial available on iOS and Android devices.
 As for other platforms like Ubuntu, there is a 30-day refund guarantee.
 You can also cancel Surfshark’s subscription.

-The best part of all: you only have to pay a low $2.49/mo (Get 84% + 2 Months FREE on 2-Year Plan) with a 30-day money-back guarantee and a free trial offer and have access to over 3200+ servers in 65+ countries, which offer exemplary performance.
+The best part of all: you only have to pay a low US$ 2.49 /mo (Get 84% + 2 Months FREE on 2-Year Plan) with a 30-day money-back guarantee and a free trial offer and have access to over 3200+ servers in 100 countries, which offer exemplary performance.
 Most of which are even capable of unblocking streaming platforms, such as: